Originally on itnews.com.au by Justin Hendry

 DirectAccess is a remote access technology that is built into Windows Server.

-“DHS are in the process of replacing this platform with DirectAccess 2016 and a hardware-based industrialised load balancing process,” the statement continued.
+“DHS is in the process of replacing this platform with DirectAccess 2016 and a hardware-based industrialised load balancing process,” the statement continued.

 “This will provide greater capacity as well as more visibility of the workload.”